lazowachira/solid-guacamole/README.md

 # solid-guacamole
+BBit graduate
-graduate in Jomo Kenyatta University of Agriculture and Technology
+Jomo Kenyatta University of Agriculture and Technology